Day 2 – The Test Results

 Day 1 – The wait is over..

-I’m here in Moscow eight years after being diagnosed with MS, finally about to be given the chance to get rid of it.
+I’m here in Moscow – eight years after being diagnosed with MS – finally about to be given the chance to get rid of it.

-Then onto an action packed day of X-rays, MRI scanning and multiple ultrasounds.
-Enough to give the good Dr.F a complete roadmap, periodical table and dipstick test of this semi-functional lump of a body of mine.
-Far more than my Neurologist has ever done for me back home.
+Then onto an action-packed day of X-rays, MRI scans, and multiple ultrasounds – enough for Dr. F to get a complete roadmap, periodic table, and dipstick test of this semi-functional lump of a body of mine.
+Far more than my neurologist has ever done for me back home.

 What a couple of days!!